okutbay/MongoHead/README.md

 # MongoHead
-Provides the layer for MongoDB operations over .NET driver 2.7.0.
+Provides the layer for MongoDB operations over .NET driver 2.15.0.
 Also MongoHead includes a BaseData and BaseEntity class to speed up your application development process
-MongoHead is a .NET Standart 2.0 Library
+MongoHead is a .NET 6.0 Library

 ## Installation
 Available on NuGet: